ivalab/AffKpNet/README.md

 Ruinian Xu, Fu-Jen Chu, Chao Tang, Weiyu Liu and Patricio A. Vela

 ## Description of Contents
 This repository is mainly designed for two purposes.
-One is to reproduce the work of An Affordance keypoint Detction Network for Robot Manipulation.
-The other one is to be served as the supplementary material for readers to have a better understanding of our RA-L work.
+One is to reproduce the work of An Affordance Keypoint Detcetion Network for Robot Manipulation.
+The other one is to provide supplementary material for readers to have a better understanding of our RA-L work, _AffKP_.

-Our work is mainly composed of two parts.
-One is for vision benchmark and the other one is about physical experiments.
+The outcomes are mainly composed of two parts.
+One performs vision benchmarking and the other physical manipulation testing.
 For either training or evaluating AffKp on the proposed dataset, readers can refer to the following section of [Usage](#usage).
-For physical experiment, the detail of the implementation is provided in the [experiment.md](https://github.com/ivalab/AffKpNet/blob/master/readme/experiment.md), which provides corresponding codes and describes how the proposed work converts 2D affordance keypoints to 3D execution information.
+For the physical experiment, the detail of the implementation is provided in the [experiment.md](https://github.com/ivalab/AffKpNet/blob/master/readme/experiment.md), which provides corresponding codes and describes how the proposed work converts 2D affordance keypoints to 3D execution information.

 Due to the page limit of RA-L, to help readers better understand our work we offer several supplementary materials here.
 The [keypoint_visualization.md](https://github.com/ivalab/AffKpNet/blob/master/readme/keypoint_visualization.md) aims to help better understand keypoint representation defined for affordance in robotic manipulation.
 Including more visualizations and explanations, the [algorithm.md](https://github.com/ivalab/AffKpNet/blob/master/readme/algorithm.md) detailedly explain the mechanism of the keypoint grouping algorithm.